Krazune/BFASM/README.md

 ---

 ## Brainfuck
 Brainfuck is a very simple programming language created by Urban Müller in 1993.
-It has 8 different instructions, which are used to operate an array of memory cells and a cell pointer, and it is a turing complete language.
-The minimalism of the language means that it is very complex to create anything useful with it.
+It has 8 different instructions which are used to operate a pointer, and an array of memory cells.
+The minimalistic aspect of the language means that it is very complex to create anything useful with it.
+Despite its simplicity, it's still a turing complete language.

 ### Instructions